bonny-art/code-crafters-tp-02/README.md

 ## Technologies Used

-## Technologies Used

 1. **HTML** - The standard markup language for creating web pages and web applications.
 2. **CSS** - A stylesheet language used to describe the presentation of a document written in HTML.
+3. **PostCSS** - A tool for transforming CSS with JavaScript plugins, enabling features like autoprefixing, minification, and custom transformations.
-3. **JavaScript** - A programming language that enables dynamic interactions on web pages, making them interactive and responsive.
+4. **JavaScript** - A programming language that enables dynamic interactions on web pages, making them interactive and responsive.
-4. **Swiper** - A mobile-friendly touch slider with hardware-accelerated transitions and smooth interactions.
+5. **Swiper** - A mobile-friendly touch slider with hardware-accelerated transitions and smooth interactions.
+6. **Vite** - A fast, next-generation build tool that provides an optimized development environment for modern web projects.

 ## Design